 1 6 1 7 5 … The median is still 5

 5 1 7 6 1 … And the median is still 5

 The mode is the most common number in a list.
-The mode is useful if you want to say things like “Most people each three meals a day” or “Most people use one bar of soap every week.”
+The mode is useful if you want to say things like “Most people each three meals a day” or “Most people use one bar of soap every week” or “Most people have ten fingers and ten toes.”
 Using the same list as above, the mode in this list…

 1 1 5 6 7 …. is 1.